 - A plan showing where the determined boundary is, drawn up by a chartered surveyor

 - An exact line of boundary (DB) form, which you can find on the Gov.uk website

-If your dispute is over fences, railings, or their maintenance, it’s a good idea to be aware of the legal obligations of the fence owner.
+If you’ve entered into a neighbour dispute is over fences, railings, or their maintenance, it’s a good idea to be aware of the legal obligations of the fence owner.
 The owner’s only commitment by law is to ensure that it is safe.
 Beyond this, they have no obligation to repair or maintain it unless it says so in the title deeds.
 There is also usually no legal obligation to erect a fence or railing unless the property is located next to a road or other area which may cause danger.